Surgery for Buried Penis and Scrotal Lymphedema

 Surgery for buried penis and lymphedema is often successful, with little to no reoccurrence of the condition.
-Most males who have had surgery for buried penis or lymphedema have normal urination and sensation in the genital area after surgery.
+Most people who have had surgery for buried penis or lymphedema have normal urination and sensation in the genital area after surgery.
 However, possible complications include:

-- Swelling of the penis.
+- Swelling of your penis.

 - Painful erections.

-- Less sensitivity in the genital area.
+- Less sensitivity in your genital area.

 - Poorly healed skin grafts.